Agile Reinforcement Learning through Separable Neural Architecture and Applications

 \section{Abstract}

 Deep reinforcement learning (RL) is increasingly deployed in resource-constrained environments, yet the go-to function approximators - multilayer perceptrons (MLPs) - are often parameter-inefficient due to an imperfect inductive bias for the smooth structure of many value functions.
 This mismatch can also hinder sample efficiency and slow policy learning in this capacity-limited regime.
 Although model compression techniques exist, they operate post-hoc and do not improve learning efficiency.
-Recent spline-based separable architectures - such as Kolmogorov-Arnold Networks (KANs) - have been shown to offer parameter efficiency but are widely reported to exhibit significant computational overhead, especially at scale.
+Recent spline-based separable architectures such as Kolmogorov-Arnold Networks (KANs) have been shown to offer parameter efficiency but are widely reported to exhibit significant computational overhead, especially at scale.
 In seeking to address these limitations, this work introduces SPAN (\textbf{SP}line-based \textbf{A}daptive \textbf{N}etworks), a novel function approximation approach to RL.
-SPAN adapts the low rank KHRONOS framework by integrating a learnable preprocessing layer with a separable tensor product B-spline basis.
-SPAN is evaluated across discrete (PPO) and high-dimensional continuous (SAC) control tasks, as well as offline settings (Minari/D4RL).
+SPAN adapts the KHRONOS framework by integrating a learnable preprocessing layer.
+SPAN is evaluated across discrete (PPO) and high-dimensional continuous (SAC) control tasks, offline settings (Minari/D4RL) and a real-world datacenter HVAC control application.
 Empirical results demonstrate that SPAN achieves a \textbf{30-50\% improvement in sample efficiency} and \textbf{1.3-9 times higher success rates} across benchmarks compared to MLP baselines.
-Furthermore, SPAN demonstrates superior anytime performance and robustness to hyperparameter variations, suggesting it as a viable, high performance alternative for learning intrinsically efficient policies in resource-limited settings.
+Despite incurring a \textbf{per-step evaluation overhead of 1.2-1.8 times} , SPAN's superior convergence reliability yields an expected total \textbf{training cost 1.3-6.3 times lower} than MLP baselines when accounting for convergence failures.
+In the HVAC application, SPAN \textbf{reduces energy consumption in 9 of 12 months} relative to MLP while simultaneously achieving a \textbf{ 1.1-3.4 times reduction in thermal comfort violations} across the evaluation year, demonstrating generalization to real-world engineering control.
+Furthermore, SPAN demonstrates superior anytime performance and robustness to hyperparameter variations, suggesting it as a viable, high-performance alternative for learning intrinsically efficient policies in resource-limited settings.